rule

 Canto 10

-(1) The honorable king [Parîkchit] said: 'The godly, the ones of darkness and the humans who worship the austere Lord S'iva, are usually rich and enjoy the senses, but not so those of Lakshmî and her Husband the Lord Hari.
-(2) On our part indeed of great doubt in this, we wish to understand this matter of the destinations of the worshipers of the two Lords so opposite of character.'
+(1) The king [Parīkchit] said: 'The demigods, demons and human beings who worship the austere Lord S'iva, are usually rich and enjoy their senses, contrary to those who honor Lakshmī and her Husband, Lord Hari.
+(2) We are in great doubt about this and would like to understand this matter of the contradictory destinations of the worshipers of the two Lords, who are of such opposite characters.'

-(21) With that offer of the god chose the sinner a boon that terrified all living beings as he said: 'May whomever die on whose head I place my hand!'
+(21) The sinner then asked the god for a boon that terrified all living beings: 'May everyone die upon whose head I place my hand!'

 next